Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2024/01/a-virus-that-kills-sleepers.md

 **Source:** en_news_events/2024/01/a-virus-that-kills-sleepers.html

+**Date processed:** 2025-05-01

 ## In brief

-- For the first time, ETH Zurich researchers have isolated a bacteriophage from rotting plant material that can attack and kill bacteria in a dormant state.
+• For the first time, ETH Zurich researchers have isolated a bacteriophage from rotting plant material that can attack and kill bacteria in a dormant state.

-- How the phage manages this is still unclear.
+• How the phage manages this is still unclear.

-- Combination therapy with this phage and an antibiotic eradicates many dormant germs in pure culture and in the mouse model.
+• Combination therapy with this phage and an antibiotic eradicates many dormant germs in pure culture and in the mouse model.
+## A lucky strike in a compost heap

 In nature, most bacteria live on the bare minimum.
 If they experience nutrient deficiency or stress, they shut down their metabolism in a controlled manner and go into a resting state.
 In this stand-by mode, certain metabolic processes still take place that enable the microbes to perceive their environment and react to stimuli, but growth and division are suspended.

 This also protects bacteria from, say, antibiotics or from viruses that prey exclusively on bacteria.
 Such bacteria-infecting viruses, known as phages, are considered a possible alternative to antibiotics that are no longer (sufficiently) effective due to drug resistance.
 Until now, expert consensus held that phages successfully infect bacteria only when the latter are growing.

-## A lucky strike in a compost heap

 Researchers at ETH Zurich asked themselves whether evolution might have produced bacteriophages that specialise in dormant bacteria and could be used to target them.
 They began their search in 2018.
 Now, in a new publication in the journal Nature Communications , they show that such phages, though rare, do indeed exist.